-> We do not otherwise sell, trade, or transfer collected information to outside parties, unless we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.
+We do not otherwise sell, trade or transfer collected information to outside parties unless we believe release is required to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.

-> Payroll data is processed in the United States, Canada, and the United Kingdom.
+Payroll data is processed in the United States, Canada, and the United Kingdom.

 Security of all information is of the utmost importance for Extreme Reach.
 We use technical and physical safeguards to protect the security of your personal information from unauthorized disclosure.
 We also make all attempts to ensure that only necessary people and third parties have access to personal and confidential information.